 Why Taste Is Important

-Taste and smell are both important senses.
+Taste and smell are both essential senses.
 The odor and taste of the food indicate whether food is safe to eat.
 Animals rely heavily on their sense of taste to avoid eating anything that might make them sick.

 Do All Animals Taste Food The Same Way?